alexpendrey/reddit-browser-aurelia/README.md

 # reddit-browser-aurelia

 This is a simple reddit browser using the [Aurelia](http://www.aurelia.io) Framework.
-It is based on the [Aurelia Skeleton Navigaton](https://github.com/aurelia/skeleton-navigation) project, so it uses Gulp to build ES6 cod with the Babel compiler.
+It is based on the [Aurelia Skeleton Navigaton](https://github.com/aurelia/skeleton-navigation) project, so it uses Gulp to build ES6 code with the Babel compiler.

 You can see it in action [here](http://alexpendrey.github.io/reddit-browser-aurelia/)